AhmedELkhdadi/CUDA_Power_method/README.md

 In grid5000 or if you have

-Run tp.cu with the following command
+Compile tp.cu with the following command

 `nvcc tp.cu -o tp_power –gpu-architecture=compute_61 --gpu-code=sm_61`

 then run

 `./tp_power [Size of matrixe]`
 `